Bricktech2000/Notes/notes/ingredient.md

 **aka** _calcium phosphate, monocalcium phosphate_

-&mdash; <https://en.wikipedia.org/wiki/Monocalcium_phosphate> &mdash; <https://youtu.be/fQL16H9HRzg> &mdash; Oreo Cookie and Gerber Snacks for Baby
+--- <https://en.wikipedia.org/wiki/Monocalcium_phosphate> --- <https://youtu.be/fQL16H9HRzg> --- Oreo Cookie and Gerber Snacks for Baby

 used as a leavening agent in baking. it is acidic, and reacts with bases to form carbon dioxide gas, salt, and water